 Many millennials prefer that their manager be closer to a mentor or friend as opposed to someone who simply serves in a supervisory capacity.
 They want to feel comfortable asking their manager for feedback and advice.

 Surveys indicate that nearly 70 percent of millennials believe that being in an office on a regular 9 to 5 basis is unnecessary.
 The vast majority of millennials prefer setting their own schedule and having a level of ownership on when and where they work.
-They are very comfortable telecommuting and do not object to working late at night or on the weekend.
+They are very comfortable telecommuting and do not object to working late at night or on the weekend if it means more control over when and how their work gets done.

 Millennials Want to Learn and Grow